 I often find that people think that because they can negotiate in other arenas that they can negotiate their own divorce.
 This arena is not like a lot of other areas.
 There are things that you shouldn't do that may not necessarily be the most apparent.

-3 Things You Shouldn't do during a Divorce Settlement Negotiations
+What You Shouldn't Do During Divorce Settlement Negotiations

 - Don’t tie an offer on money/property to parenting time.
-Sometimes a parent will say “I will only agree on %x or $x settlement IF I get the parenting schedule I want.”
+Sometimes a parent will say “I will only agree on X% or an X dollar settlement IF I get the parenting schedule I want.”
 The law specifically disallows this, and no judge would ever approve of it.
 It is tempting to want to tie everything together to get a global settlement, but you can do that in other ways without specifically hinging one on the other.

 - For money and property issues don’t negotiate one item at a time.
 People often end up painting themselves into a corner and have no more room to negotiate and when they look at the big picture, it doesn’t look so good.
 So put everything, all assets, and all debts, on a spreadsheet and then assign a value and then assign who gets it.
 You can divide assets and debts by a % or by a dollar amount.
 Each asset does NOT need to get divided in half.
 The law says that a property settlement must be “fair and reasonable.”
 It does not say it has to be 50-50.
 But it is critical that you are able to look at the whole picture – not just one item at a time.